Carmarthen, Wales – 31st July 2017

 That’s all folks!

-In my view, Brexit is sheer madness, and if the members of the Conservative and Labour parties cared about their country more than they did about their party and their seats then we would have exited from Brexit months ago.
+Brexit is sheer madness, and if the members of the Conservative and Labour parties cared about their country more than they did about their parties, their short term interests and their seats, then we would have exited from Brexit months ago.

 That said, I am sure that given time, enough of us will come to our senses, and call the whole thing off.